awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-crawler-crawling.md

 ## CreateCrawler Action \(Python: create\_crawler\)<a name="aws-glue-api-crawler-crawling-CreateCrawler"></a>

 Creates a new crawler with specified targets, role, configuration, and optional schedule\.
-At least one crawl target must be specified, in either the *s3Targets* or the *jdbcTargets* field\.
+At least one crawl target must be specified, in the *s3Targets* field, the *jdbcTargets* field, or the *DynamoDBTargets* field\.

 **Request**
 + `Name` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.
 Required\.